Is It Better to Quit or Be Fired?

 Ideally, how you leave a job is a decision you weigh carefully.
 When given a choice between termination and resignation, pause and consider the benefits of both.
 Oftentimes, employees have a knee-jerk reaction to resign in order to save face.

 However, it’s important to think through your decision.
 When you consult an attorney, you have the opportunity to make a better business decision.
 No matter the scenario, it’s good to be proactive.

 Is it better to quit or be fired?
 Weigh the pros and cons of your situation.
-If you need help understanding your options and benefits, schedule a free, confidential legal consultation.
+If you need help understanding your options and benefits, schedule a confidential legal consultation.